mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 Once the autoscaler gathered all the metrics for the pods, it can use those metrics to return the number of replicas to bring the metrics close to the target.

 When the autoscaler is configured to consider only a single metric, calculating the required replica count is simple: sum the metrics values of all the pods, divide that by the target value and then round it up to the next integer.
-For example, if we set the target value to be *50%* of requested CPU and we have 3 pods consuming, respectively, *60%*, *90%*, and *50%* of CPU, then the resulting number is *(60+90+50)/50=4* replicas.
+For example, if we set the target value to be *50%* of requested CPU and we have 3 pods consuming, respectively, *60%*, *90%*, and *50%* of requested CPU, then the resulting number is *(60+90+50)/50=4* replicas.

 The final step of the autoscaler is updating the desired replica count field on the resource object, e.g. the Deploy, and then letting it take care of spinning up additional pods or deleting excess ones.

-Please, note that pods autoscaling does not apply to objects that can’t be scaled, for example, Daemon Sets.
+The period of the autoscaler is controlled by the ``--horizontal-pod-autoscaler-sync-period`` flag of controller manager.
+The default value is 30 seconds.
+The delay between two scale up operations is controlled by using the flag  ``--horizontal-pod-autoscaler-upscale-delay``.
+The default value is 3 minutes.
+Similarly, the delay between two scale down operations is adjustible with flag  ``--horizontal-pod-autoscaler-downscale-delay``.
+The default value is 5 minutes.

 ### Autoscaling based on CPU usage
-In general, speaking about *"CPU usage"* we can refer to any of the following:

- * Amount of the consumed node's CPU from the single pod.
- * Amount of the consumed node's CPU from all the pods.
- * Amount of the requested CPU, as specified by the pod descriptor.
- * Amount of the limited CPU, as specified by the pod descriptor.

 The most common used metric for pods autoscaling is the node's CPU consumed by all the pods controlled by the autoscaler.
 Those values are collected from the Metric Server and evaluated as an average.

 The target parameter used by the autoscaler to determine the number of replicas is the requested CPU specified by the pod descriptor.

-In this section, we're going to configure the pods autoscaler for a set on nginx pods.
+In this section, we're going to configure the pods autoscaler for a set of nginx pods.

 Define a deploy as in the following ``nginx-deploy.yaml`` descriptor file